jharwell/sierra/README.md

 ## Running on MSI

-1. Copy and modify one of the PBS scripts under `scripts/` in this repo for your experiment/batch experiment.
-You will probably need to change:

-   - `ARGOS_PLUGIN_PATH` to contain where you built fordyca.

-2. Read the documentation for PBS scripts and MSI job submission a queue on your chosen cluster:
+1. Read the documentation for PBS scripts and MSI job submission a queue on your chosen cluster:

    https://www.msi.umn.edu/content/job-submission-and-scheduling-pbs-scripts
    https://www.msi.umn.edu/queues

+   Seriously--READ THEM.

-   You will probably need to change:
+2. Copy and modify the `example.pbs` script under `scripts/` in the sierra repo for your experiment/batch experiment.
+You will need to change:

+   - `FORDYCA`: To the location of the where you cloned the fordyca repo
+   - `SIERRA`: To the location of the where you cloned the sierra repo
    - The contact email, number of requested nodes, etc. for the PBS script.

 3. Have your .pbs script script reviewed before submission (will likely save you